 I like to add a little bit of normal sand to the substrate, in my opinion it will be a little bit more loose when it dries.
 This way the dragons can digg their own ways and caves, but you don´t have to combine it with loose substrate.

 How to form caves and tunnels

-If you want to form caverns, you need something to hold the shape while it is drying.
+If you want to form caves, you need something to hold the shape while it is drying.
 You can use normal balloons for that and pop them after the clay dried.